Broken links are like SEO vampires.

-Over time, websites become quite massive so when you begin playing around with the pages it becomes very easy to break quite a few links.
+Over time, websites become massive so it becomes very easy to break quite a few links.

 Well… there are tools for that.

-The W3C site has always been great for understanding the validity of your code, learning about the Web, and more.
-The tool they’ve created is quite comprehensive and probably the best online tool for this service because it’s simple.
+The W3C site has always been great for understanding the validity of your code and learning about the Web.

 Xenu Link Sleuth

-Now knowing this… will fixing broken links be on your to-do list?
+Now knowing this… will you take the time to find broken links be on your to-do list?